robotology/robotology-superbuild/README.md

 **Warning: at the moment the Gazebo simulator does not support Windows, so this option is only supported on Linux and macOS.**

+### System Dependencies
+Install Gazebo following the instructions available at http://gazebosim.org/tutorials?cat=install .
+Make sure to install also the development files, i.e. `libgazebo*-dev` on Debian/Ubuntu.

 ### Configuration
-To enable the `ROBOTOLOGY_USES_GAZEBO` option, first ensure that Gazebo is installed on your machine, following the instructions available at http://gazebosim.org/tutorials?cat=install .
-Make sure to install also the development files, i.e. `libgazebo*-dev` on Debian/Ubuntu.

-Once the superbuild with `` enabled has been compiled, it is necessary to append a few superbuild-specific path to the Gazebo enviromental variables:
+Once the superbuild with `ROBOTOLOGY_USES_GAZEBO` enabled has been compiled, it is necessary to append a few superbuild-specific path to the Gazebo enviromental variables:
 ~~~
 # Gazebo related env variables (see http://gazebosim.org/tutorials?tut=components#EnvironmentVariables )
 # This is /usr/local/share/gazebo/setup.sh if Gazebo was installed in macOS using homebrew